redux-saga/redux-saga/docs/advanced/Testing.md

 A final library to consider for integration testing. this library provides a `sagaTester` class, to which you instantiate with your store's initial state and your reducer.

-To test your saga, the `sagaTester` instance `start()` method with your saga and it's argument(s).
-This runs your saga to it's end, and then you may assert that effects occured, actions were dispatched and the state was updated as expected.
+To test your saga, the `sagaTester` instance `start()` method with your saga and its argument(s).
+This runs your saga to its end.
+Then you may assert that effects occured, actions were dispatched and the state was updated as expected.

 ```javascript
 import SagaTester from 'redux-saga-tester';